apache/infrastructure-svnauthz/README.md

 In order to test changes to template files

 * clone this repository to your workstation.
+* ensure you have all dependencies installed, per `requirements.txt`
 * acquire an `svnauthz.yaml`
   * from the production machine (easiest)
   * or, from